dan-danache/hubitat/ikea-zigbee-drivers/README.md

 * The Hold / Release events don't work correctly on the Next and Prev buttons

 ### Device Pairing
-Follow the steps below in order to pair the Tradfri Shortcut Button with your Hubitat hub:
+Follow the steps below in order to pair the Styrbar Remote Control with your Hubitat hub:
    * Using a small screwdriver, open the battery compartiment and you should see the small pair button (don't push it!)
    * In the Hubitat interface, go to "Devices", click "Add Device" in the top right, click "Zigbee", then click "Start Zigbee pairing"
    * > IMPORTANT: Move close to your Hubitat hub, then click the pair button in the battery compartiment **4 times within 5 seconds**
-   * > IMPORTANT: Immediately after the device LED starts blinking red, keep the device **as close as you can** against your Hubitat hub for at least 1 minute (after the LED stops blinking and turns off)
+   * > IMPORTANT: Immediately after the device LED starts blinking red, keep the device **as close as you can** against your Hubitat hub for **at least 30 seconds** (after the LED stops blinking and turns off)
    * Return to the pairing page and give your device a name and assign it to a room (optional)
    * Close the device battery compartiment
    * That's it, Have fun!